 You’ll want to start by trimming down your pieces a bit to make it easier to build this as you go.
 Keep decent sized chunks of greenery for a dramatic effect too.

 Once you have your supplies, you’ll begin by taking your faux garland (the most genius hack there is) and start building on it.
-The thing that makes the faux garland so great as your base is that it makes it SO much easier to build.
-It’s got wire already built in so you use the “pine” branches to attach your real greenery to it.
+The thing that makes the faux garland so great as your base is that it makes it SO much easier to build as you need zero additional tools.
+It’s got wire already built in so you use the “pine” branches to attach your real greenery to it wrapping it around the branches to secure it.
 It also provides an easy guide to build onto.

 Start layering your greenery, mixing them up, and twisting branches with the faux garland branches.
 Before you know it, you’ll have a stunning garland that no one would know was built on something that was faux.